apache/echarts-doc/en/option-gl/component/axis3D-axis-common.md

 Optional:
 + `'value'`
     The value axis.
-Suitable for the continuous data.
+Suitable for continuous data.

 + `'category'`
     The category axis.
 Suitable for the discrete category data.
 For this type, the category data must be set through [data](~${componentType}.data).

 + `'time'`
     The timeline.
 Suitable for the continuous timing data.
 The time axis has a time format compared to the value axis, and the scale calculation is also different.
 For example, the scale of the month, week, day, and hour ranges can be determined according to the range of the span.